Happy New Year 🥳 Get 15% Instant Off Use Code: TB15

 Understanding these differences is crucial for answering internal audit interview questions.

-Q. What are Substantive Tests?
+9. What are Substantive Testing?

 Substantive tests verify the financial statements by: